+15 See supra, para.
+5.

-19 As explained in its Update, the VPRS provided on 27 February 2020 the CLRVs with a preliminary list of approximately 570 individuals.
-It latter informed the CLRVs that further 130 might fall outside the scope of the Case following the 23 November 2020 Decision (Emails from VPRS to Mr Dangabo, Ms Rabesandratana, Mr Fall and Ms Douzima, 4 February 2021 at 12:07 and to Ms Massidda, 4 February 2021 at 12:07). - approximately 60 of these applications as incomplete.20 - 17.
-The Registry is carrying on its preliminary assessment and will continue to transmit periodically to the Chamber applications for participation in compliance with the deadline set by the Chamber in its 16 July 2020 Decision.21 B. Number of victims represented by each team of CLRVs 18.
-For the purpose of the current update, the Registry only presents hereafter the number of victims accepted thus far by the Chamber that are represented by the CLRVs, following the Registry's review of applications against the revised scope of the charges.
-However, it notes that the CLRVs represent a residual amount of additional victims whose status at the trial stage is still being assessed (and subject to future reporting).22 • Former Child Soldiers - 19.
-A total of 269 victims of the crime of enlistment of children under the age of 15 years and their use to participate actively in hostilities ("Former Child Soldiers") have been admitted so far as participating victims at the trial stage.23 - 20.
-The table below provides details on the gender of these victims as well as their approximate age at the time of the alleged crimes.
-7/14 20 While some of these applications were assessed as complete at pre-trial stage, they became incomplete in light of the revised scope of the Case (e.g. they require more details in relation to the dates or to the geographical locations of the alleged crimes).
-21 See supra, footnote 12.
+16 As explained in its Update, the VPRS provided on 27 February 2020 the CLRVs with a preliminary list of approximately 570 individuals.
+It latter informed the CLRVs that further 130 might fall outside the scope of the Case following the 23 November 2020 Decision (Emails from VPRS to Mr Dangabo, Ms Rabesandratana, Mr Fall and Ms Douzima, 4 February 2021 at 12:07 and to Ms Massidda, 4 February 2021 at 12:07).

+obtained from the victims, and 12 applications were transmitted to the Chamber and parties as Group C applications;17

+- approximately 320 of these applications as Group A applications which were subsequently admitted for participation at trial stage; - approximately 60 of these applications were assessed as incomplete.18 - 17.
+The Registry is carrying on its preliminary assessment and will continue to transmit periodically to the Chamber applications for participation in compliance with the deadline set by the Chamber in its 16 July 2020 Decision.19

+B. Number of victims represented by each team of CLRVs

+18. For the purpose of the current update, the Registry only presents hereafter the number of victims accepted thus far by the Chamber that are represented by the CLRVs, following the Registry's review of applications against the revised scope of the charges.
+However, it notes that the CLRVs represent a residual amount of additional victims whose status at the trial stage is still being assessed (and subject to future reporting).20

+• Former Child Soldiers

+19. A total of 285 victims of the crime of enlistment of children under the age of 15 years and their use to participate actively in hostilities ("Former Child Soldiers") have been admitted so far as participating victims at the trial stage.21

+17 Out of the 25 Group C applications transmitted at trial stage, 11 have since been admitted to participate, 12 have been rejected and two have been deferred assessment pending clarification.

+18 While some of these applications were assessed as complete at pre-trial stage, they became incomplete in light of the revised scope of the Case (e.g. they require more details in relation to the dates or to the geographical locations of the alleged crimes).

+19 See supra, footnote 12.

-22 The Registry's review of applications formerly accepted at pre-trial stage is still ongoing.
+20 The Registry's review of applications formerly accepted at pre-trial stage is still ongoing.
 As such, the Registry considers that the mandate of the CLRVs in relation to victims accepted at pre-trial continues until their status has been determined by the Chamber and the CLRVs have informed the applicants accordingly.

-23 This includes 85 of the 88 Former Child Soldiers previously admitted to participate at pre-trial stage.
+21 This includes 85 of the 88 Former Child Soldiers previously admitted to participate at pre-trial stage.